mehta-sandip/Getting-and-Cleaning-Data-Repo/README.md

 - With the help of the "melt" and "dcast" functions of the "reshape2" package, the data is converted into a table containing mean values of all the included features and the data is written to the "activity_tidy_data.txt" file.

+Description of the "activity_tidy_data.txt" file may be found in the "CodeBook.md" file.

 License:
 ========
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]